mescovedo/SFML-Imgui-OpenGl-Projects/README.md

 ![Build](https://img.shields.io/badge/build-passing-brightgreen)
 ## 🎯 Purpose

-This repository is a base template for small 2D projects, prototypes, and tools using Dear ImGui.
+This repository is a base template for small 2D projects, prototypes, and tools using SFML, OpenGl and Dear ImGui.
 It provides two approaches depending on the abstraction level you prefer:

-Low-level: GLFW + OpenGL + ImGui
+openGl: GLFW + OpenGL + ImGui

-High-level: SFML + ImGui-SFML + ImGui
+sfml: SFML + ImGui-SFML + ImGui

 Both models allow easy configuration via JSON and are ready to build on Windows with CLion (CMake).